AftBINKO/sea_battle/README.md

 # [EN] Sea Battle

 ## Information
 The project will be the embodiment of the game of the same name, but with a plot.
-At first, we will be greeted by a screensaver, and then a menu, as in many modern games.
-The menu will have items such as: story mode, playing against a real player, playing against a bot, achievements, settings, exit.
+At first we will be greeted by a screensaver, and then a menu, as in many modern games.
+The menu will have items such as: story mode, game against the bot, achievements, settings, exit.
 Levels - missions in story mode.
-Without completing at least, the first mission, you will not be able to access the items "playing against a real player" and "playing against a bot".
-The settings will be stored in the configuration config.txt in the file, achievements will be stored in the achivments_db database.sqlite databases, story missions will be in the format of a "mission_n.CSV file", the contents of these files will contain coordinates for moving cutscenes sprites, phrases that the boss will throw out every time the player hits the ship, does not hit, etc. The gameplay consists of two 10x10 fields.
-Every single hit is five points.
-The winner is the one with 100 points.
+The settings will be stored in the configuration file config.txt, achievements will be stored in the achievements_db.sqlite database, story missions will be in the format "mission_n.csv.
+The gameplay consists of two 10x10 fields.
+There are different rewards for winning at different difficulty levels.
+The winner is the one who blew up all the ships.
 The points are displayed on the final window.

 ## [SPOILERS!!!]
 Plot